13.4. Binary Trees: Template Examples

 2. This figure and those following illustrate each tree node as a square with the data member at the top and the left and right pointers on the bottom.
 Arrows and λ characters indicate valid and null pointers.

 A C++ binary tree implements operations 1 and 2, create and destroy, with a constructor and destructor, respectively.
 These operations are algorithmically simple and illustrated with working code in the next sections.
-Operations 4, 5, and 6, insert, search, and remove, are algorithmically more complex and outlined in the following figures.
+The following figures outline operations 4, 5, and 6 (insert, search, and remove), which are more algorithmically complex.
 The working examples in the following sections demonstrate some optional operations, including a list function.

 The insertion operation begins with 'top' pointing to the highest or root node and 'down' pointing to the root's right subtree.
-Search is similar but only uses the 'bottom' pointer.
+Search is similar but uses only the 'bottom' pointer.
 The example assumes that the 'bottom' node has two subtrees - both the 'left' and 'right' pointers of the 'bottom' node are filled.
 The example further assumes that the 'left' and 'right' pointers of the nodes below 'bottom' are null.
 So, the tree has four nodes, three data nodes, and the root, arranged on three levels.
 The program has descended one level in the tree, moving 'top' and 'bottom' down one level each.
-The program updates the pointers by setting 'top' to 'bottom' and 'bottom' to either the bottom's left or right subtree, depending on the relative values of the 'key' and bottom's data.
+The program updates the pointers by setting top to bottom and bottom to either its left or right subtree, depending on the relative values of the key and bottom's data.
 In this picture, the program arbitrarily selects the right subtree for illustration.
 The program has descended one more level, so 'top' points to the node previously referenced through 'bottom' and 'bottom' is null, ending the descent.

 (a)(b)(c)

 Descending the tree: searching and inserting.
-When a program searches for or inserts a node in a binary tree, it descends the tree from the top to the bottom.
+When a program searches for or inserts a node in a binary tree, it descends the tree from the top down.
 Searching requires one pointer, bottom, while insertion requires both top and bottom.
-As the operations descend the tree, they compare two data values, the key and the data saved in the bottom node, updating the pointers as they descend.
+As the operations descend the tree, they compare two data values: the key and the data stored in the bottom node, updating the pointers as they descend the tree.
 If the key value is less than the bottom node value, the program follows the left subtree; otherwise, it follows the right subtree.
+Although top and bottom change as the functions descend the tree, this always points to the root node.

 1. The search function begins by initializing the bottom pointer, while the insert function initializes both pointers as illustrated: